d3crypt3d/ruby_design_patterns/README.md

 8. The Hollywood Principle - Don't call us, we'll call you.
 9. A class should have only one reason to change.

+---
 ### STRATEGY

 **The Strategy Pattern** defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+---
 ### OBSERVER

 **The Observer Pattern** defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+---
+### DECORATOR

+**The Decorator Pattern** attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.